 Not all bombs are going to come in the form of a bomb threat.
 Many come in suspicious packages.
 The marks of suspicious packages include:

 - Unexpected packages from people not familiar to you.

 - No return address or strange, unverifiable return addresses.

 - Anything with protruding wires, metal (including foil), strange odors, leaks or stains.

 - Shows an address that doesn’t match the postmark.

 - Outdated addresses, such as packaged to people who no longer work for the company.

 - Misspellings of common words.

-Chemical and Biological Agents
+Chemical Terrorism and Biological Attacks

 The 2001 anthrax attacks show that there can also be attacks with chemical and biological agents.
 In fact, this can be a very effective way of creating terror, as the biological agent doesn’t have to actually be toxic, but can merely be perceived to be toxic.